-All our integrations components are .net based and none use log4j components at all so are unaffected by this vulnerability.
+All our integrations components are .net based and none of them use log4j components at all, so are unaffected by this vulnerability.

-We’re not able to confirm whether any suppliers of services you integrate into use the log4j components though and you will need to get a specific confirmation from them directly.
+We are not able to confirm whether any suppliers of services you integrate into use the log4j components though, therefore you will need to get a specific confirmation from them directly.

 This is made more difficult by the fact that Log4j is a library that is used by many Java applications.
-It’s one of the most widely used Java libraries to date.
+It is one of the most widely used Java libraries to date.
 Most Java applications log data, and Log4J is pretty much the standard library to use.

 The challenge here is finding Log4j because of the way Java packaging works.
-It’s possible that you could have Log4j hiding somewhere in your applications and don’t even know it.
+It is possible that you could have Log4j hiding somewhere in your applications and you don't even know it.